kuasar-io/web/content/en/docs/roadmap.md

 + Support Wasmtime
 + Start the process of donating projects to CNCF

-## 2024 H1
+## 2024

-+ Release v1.0
-+ Support more sandboxes, i.e. Wasmtime, gVisor, Firecracker
++ Support more sandboxes, i.e. gVisor, Firecracker
++ Support running in Arm64.
 + Develop a CLI tool for operation and maintenance.

-## 2024 H2
+## 2025

-+ Support running in Arm64.
 + Enhance on image distribution.

-## 2025

-+ Release v2.0
 + Support eBPF observation.
 + TBD